SkylineCommunications/dataminer-docs/user-guide/Reference/MOPs/MOP_Taking_snapshot_Elasticsearch_cluster_and_restoring_to_different_cluster.md

 uid: MOP_Taking_snapshot_Elasticsearch_cluster_and_restoring_to_different_cluster
 ---

-# Taking a snapshot of one Elasticsearch cluster and restoring it to a different Elasticsearch cluster
+# Taking a snapshot of one Elasticsearch cluster and restoring it to another

 The procedure details how you can take and restore snapshots to back up and restore Elasticsearch data.
 See the [documentation on taking and restoring snapshots](xref:Configuring_Elasticsearch_backups_Windows_Linux).